FindArticles FindArticles

 • Tensor G4 again: safe, not exciting

-• A step back on storage speed
+• A step back in storage speed

-• AI features may be gated
+• AI features could be gated

-• Cameras: familiar strengths, missing reach
+• Cameras: same old strengths, same missing reach

 • Display and other hardware tidbits

-• Value calculus in a crowded midrange
+• Value calculus in a midrange group that’s thick with talent

 • Bottom line